-Impairment of Financial Assets
+Impairment of Financial Assets (Prior to Adoption of PFRS 9)

 The Group assesses, at each reporting date, whether there is objective evidence that a financial asset or a group of financial assets is impaired.
 An impairment exists if one or more events that has occurred since the initial recognition of the asset (an incurred 'loss event'), has an impact on the estimated future cash flows of the financial asset or the group of financial assets that can be reliably estimated.